victorkelechi/Carbon_Emission_Prediction/README.md.txt

 Carbon emissions significantly contribute to climate change, making monitoring essential for mitigating environmental impact.
 However, existing high-accuracy reference meters are prohibitively expensive. **Chemotronix**, a company developing low-cost sensors, aims to build machine-learning models that accurately map sensor readings to CO₂ levels measured by reference meters.
 This will enable affordable and scalable solutions for tracking carbon emissions globally.

 ## Overview
-This project focuses on developing a **Ridge Regression** model to predict CO₂ levels using data from Chemotronix's low-cost sensors.
+This project focuses on developing a **GradientBoost** model to predict CO₂ levels using data from Chemotronix's low-cost sensors.
 By achieving this, we can bridge the gap between affordability and precision in carbon emission tracking, promoting widespread adoption of low-cost monitoring technologies.

 ## Objective
 The primary goal of this project is to build an accurate prediction model for CO₂ levels using sensor data from Chemotronix's prototype devices.
 This breakthrough has the potential to: